pythonarcade/arcade/doc/programming_guide/sound.rst

 Stopping via the Player Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can stop playback through its pyglet :py:class:`~pyglet.media.player.Player` instead of the :ref:`stopping helpers <sound-basics-stopping>` as follows:
+Arcade's functions for :ref:`sound-basics-stopping` call methods on the passed pyglet :py:class:`~pyglet.media.player.Player`.
+This section covers how as an introduction to using the player object directly.

+Pausing
+"""""""
+There is no stop method.
+Instead, the stopping helpers call the :py:meth:`Player.pause() <pyglet.media.player.Player.pause>` method.

+Stopping Permanently
+""""""""""""""""""""
+The helper functions are for stopping a playback without resuming.
+If you are sure you want don't want to resume, do the following after pausing the player:

 #.
-Call the player's :py:meth:`~pyglet.media.player.Player.pause`
+Call the player's :py:meth:`~pyglet.media.player.Player.delete` method
-   method.
 #.
-Call the player's :py:meth:`~pyglet.media.player.Player.delete`
-   method.
-#.
-Make sure all references to the player are discarded to allow
+Make sure all references to the player are replaced with ``None`` to
-   `garbage collection`_.
+   allow `garbage collection`_.

 Changing Aspects of Playback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are more ways to alter playback than stopping.
 Some are more qualitative.
-Many of them can be applied to both ongoing and new sound sound data playbacks, but the way to do so differs.
+Many of them can be applied to both new and ongoing sound data playbacks, but in different ways.

 .. _sound-advanced-playback-change-aspects-ongoing:

-Change an Ongoing Playback via its Player Object
+Change Ongoing Playbacks via Player Objects
-""""""""""""""""""""""""""""""""""""""""""""""""
-In addition to the pyglet :py:class:`~pyglet.media.player.Player`'s :py:meth:`~pyglet.media.player.Player.pause` method, it also has properties and methods for changing aspects of the ongoing playback it represents.
+"""""""""""""""""""""""""""""""""""""""""""
+:py:meth:`Player.pause() <pyglet.media.player.Player.pause>` is one of
+many method and property members which change aspects of an ongoing playback.
+It's impossible to cover them all here, especially given the complexity of :ref:`positional audio <sound-other-libraries-pyglet-positional>`.

-The table below summarizes the most commonly used ones.
-Superscripts link footnotes about potential issues, such as the differences between the names of properties and their equivalent keyword arguments in arcade functions.
+Instead, the table below summarizes a few of the most useful members in the context of arcade.
+Superscripts link info about potential issues, such as name differences between properties and equivalent keyword arguments to arcade functions.

 .. list-table::
    :header-rows: 1